Nivedita-coder/readme.md/README.md

 In case you are not sure what to include in a meeting invite, here is a [Calendar template](https://github.com/kubernetes/community/blob/master/communication/calendar-guidelines.md#calendar-event-template).

-Time:
-* 2nd Tuesday of the Month 12:30pm PT [830pmUTC]
-* 2nd Thursday of the Month 09:00am PT [5pmUTC]

   ## Important Governance Documentation.

   - [governance.md]